HastingsGreer/blog/ScriptLibraryOrchestrator.md

 # The Workflow

-typical workflow: copy paste code between scripts as a default action. if same code has been copy pasted three times, lift it into the library or the documentation of the library. if the code fits well into the class or function abstractions, use them! if it doesn’t, don’t force it with a million arguments- instead, write a TUTORIAL and add it to the library’s documentation, and going forward copy and paste the code from the tutorial into the script and then modify it to suite, instead of from script to script.
+typical workflow: copy paste code between scripts as a default action.
+If you find yourself, to make a change, editting the same code in multiple scripts, instead you should usually move that code to the library.
+Likewise, script code can't be unit tested- because it can't be imported.
+If you want to unit test a function in a script, move it to the library!
+If these processes force you to move two versions of the same function to the library, only now is it time to add optional parameters or case-specific control flow.
+Since this is a rare occurance, you can take the time to do it Carefully, and only to the extent needed.
+As a new tool to dodge making code with a million arguments, consider writing a TUTORIAL and adding it to the library’s documentation, and going forward copy and paste the code from the tutorial into the script and then modify it to suite, instead of from script to script.

 Library code should be unit tested, scripts should be end-to-end tested via the orchestrator, not by writing scripts that import scripts. (this is a potential